dlcole3/InfiniteOpt.jl/docs/src/examples.md

 ## Two-Stage Stochastic Program
 First let's consider a standard two-stage stochastic program.
-Such problems consider 1st stage variables ``x \in X \subseteq \mathbb{R}^{n_x}`` which denote upfront (hear-and-now) decisions made before any realization of the random parameters ``\xi \in \mathbb{R}^{n_\xi}`` is observed, and 2nd stage variables ``y(\xi) \in \mathbb{R}^{n_y}`` which denote recourse (wait-and-see) decisions that are made in response to realizations of ``\xi``.
+Such problems consider 1st stage variables ``x \in X \subseteq \mathbb{R}^{n_x}`` which denote upfront (here-and-now) decisions made before any realization of the random parameters ``\xi \in \mathbb{R}^{n_\xi}`` is observed, and 2nd stage variables ``y(\xi) \in \mathbb{R}^{n_y}`` which denote recourse (wait-and-see) decisions that are made in response to realizations of ``\xi``.
 Moreover, the objective